Nilay-Das/Final-Score-Calculation-Program/README.md

 This program calculates the mean / final score, median and calculates predicted scores of assessments.

-The inputs and output for each problem is as follows:
+The inputs and outputs for each problem is as follows:

 --Problem 1--